Enable users to quickly add, view, and manage their energy tariff connections within your app.

 Depending on their energy market structure and choices, customers may have contracts with multiple energy providers simultaneously.
-For instance, they might buy electricity from Company A while paying Company B to transmit that electricity to their home.
+For instance, they might buy electricity from Company A while also paying Company B for the delivery of that electricity to their home.

 Type/DirectionDescription